PyaeSoneHan246810/DreamDictionary/README.md

 # Dream Dictionary iOS App

-This iOS app, built with SwiftUI, loads data of the Myanmar Dream Dictionary from a JSON file, allowing users to browse the collection of dream interpretations.
+This iOS app, built with UIKit, loads data of the Myanmar Dream Dictionary from a JSON file, allowing users to browse the collection of dream interpretations.

 ## Used Technologies